Golden Gate Park: Carousel

-An ornate carousel displaying a bestiary is housed in a circular building near the children's playground.
-The carousel was built in 1914 by the Herschell-Spillman Company.
-The building was occupied by three previous carousels before the current attraction was purchased by Herbert Fleishhacker from the Golden Gate International Exposition in 1941.
+In 1888, a steam-powered carousel was installed in a circular building near the Children's House and Play Ground.
+The carousel building was occupied by two more carousels before the 1914 Herschell-Spillman Company carousel was purchased by Herbert Fleishhacker from the Golden Gate International Exposition in 1941.
 The 1914 carousel has undergone several major renovations, the first, a transition from steam to electric power with the assistance of the PG&E Company.

-In 1977 the carousel closed for safety concerns and The San Francisco Arts Commission hired local artist Ruby Newman to oversee the artistic restoration.
-Her crew of craftspeople restored the badly deteriorated carousel and she hand painted all animals, chariots, and decorative housing (she holds the copyright).
-The carousel was re-opened in 1984.
-Presently, the carousel includes sixty two animals, a German Band Organ, and painted landscapes of the bay area by Ruby Newman.
-Two of the animals, a goat and an outside stander horse, are by the Dentzel Wooden Carousel Company.
+In 1977, the carousel closed for safety concerns and The San Francisco Arts Commission hired local artist Ruby Newman to oversee the artistic restoration.
+Her crew of craftspeople restored the badly deteriorated carousel and hand painted all animals, chariots, painted landscapes of the bay area and decorative housing (she holds the copyright), re-opening in 1984.
+Presently, the carousel includes sixty two animals, and a German Band Organ.
+Two of the animals, a goat and an Outside Row Stander Carousel Horse, are by the Dentzel Wooden Carousel Company.